SJ23

 Hope this explains it.

-- Everything you ever need to know about fasteners - http://en.wikipedia.org/wiki/Screw
+- Everything else you ever needed to know about fasteners - http://en.wikipedia.org/wiki/Screw

 |